 Only in the 21st century was St. Porphyrios (Bairaktaris) officially recognized a saint by the Orthodox Church.
 He was born in 1907 and in this brief story of his life it is told that as a young boy he was inspired to go to Mount Athos, and stowed away on a boat to get there.

-He wrote a book titled Wounded by Love.
+He wrote a book titled Wounded by Love. [correction: He did not write a book, but others compiled his sayings.]
 Just that phrase speaks something essential to my heart, and sort of sums up for me the example of the saints who shine the Light of the Savior into the world.
 The book I haven’t read yet, though it is featured in our parish bookstore and when I’m on duty I have once or twice looked inside the cover.

 St. Porphyrios’s feast day is December 2, and while I have posted quite a few quotes from him on my blog in the past, I don’t think I have mentioned him on his day until now; here is a word of exhortation from, and to commemorate, this shining elder.

 Turn your mind towards Him continually.
 Learn to love prayer, familiar converse with the Lord.
 What counts above all is love, passionate love for the Lord, for Christ the Bridegroom.
 Become worthy of Christ’s love.
 In order not to live in darkness, turn on the switch of prayer so that divine light may flood your soul.
 Christ will appear in the depths of your being.
 There, in the deepest and most inward part, is the Kingdom of God.
 The Kingdom of God is within you [Luke 17:21]. — St. Porphyrios

 [Update next day: I have seen a video just now on YouTube of St. Porphyrios’s life, very well done, with scenes from Greece and stories from many people of his clairvoyance and healings.
 Fascinating.]